Tavanic, 500 mg 10 pcs

 Post-marketing studies

-Gastrointestinal system disorders: liver failure (including fatal cases), hepatitis, jaundice.
+From the gastrointestinal tract: liver failure (including fatal cases), hepatitis, jaundice.

-Musculoskeletal disorders: tendon rupture, muscle damage, including rupture, rhabdomyolysis.
+From the musculoskeletal system: tendon rupture, muscle damage, including rupture, rhabdomyolysis.

 Overdose

-The treatment of acute overdose: gastric lavage, adequate hydration.
+Treatment of acute overdose: gastric lavage, adequate hydration.
 Not excreted by hemodialysis and peritoneal dialysis.

 ---|---|